Maxime Lagacé

-Maxime Lagacé (born January 12, 1993) is a Canadian professional ice hockey goaltender who is currently playing for the Syracuse Crunch in the American Hockey League (AHL) while under contract to the Tampa Bay Lightning of the National Hockey League (NHL).
+Maxime Lagacé (born January 12, 1993) is a Canadian professional ice hockey goaltender who is currently playing for Graz99ers in the ICE Hockey League (ICEHL).

 Playing career

 As a youth, Lagacé played in the 2005 and 2006 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Rive-Nord.

 Junior

 Lagacé began his junior years with the Quebec Major Junior Hockey League in 2010.
 His first team was the P.E.I.
 Rocket for three years, finishing with a total record of 33–80–6 in 107 games and a .873 save percentage average.
 Lagacé also appeared in his only junior playoff game with the Rocket.

-On July 23, 2012, Lagacé signed a three-year, $1.83 million entry level contract with the Dallas Stars.
+On July 23, 2012, Lagacé signed a three-year, $1.83 million entry-level contract with the Dallas Stars.
 Lagacé had participated in the Stars' Development Camp earlier that summer.

 Lagacé was transferred to the Cape Breton Screaming Eagles in 2013, where he only played eight games with a 3–3–1 record and a .887 save percentage.
 He was then traded to the Shawinigan Cataractes and the Sherbrooke Phoenix in the same season.